 Toward a Peace Beyond Dogma

 Let these tragic chapters in history be more than just lessons—they must become catalysts for awakening.
-The future of humanity depends not on who believes what, but on how we believe.
+The future of humanity depends not on what we believe, but on how we believe.
 With love, humility, and an open heart, we can transcend the ancient cycle of religious warfare.

 Let us become students of unity.